 Set a budget

-The first step to buying your new home is to determine how much you can afford to spend.
+The first step to buying your new home which may be at Bayou Landing Apartments Gulfport MS 39503 is to determine how much you can afford to spend.
 You’ll need to consider the amount you can save for a deposit, as well as how much you will be able to put towards your monthly mortgage repayments.